Wall Street slides as high bond yields fan cost worries

 Higher bond yields could also prompt portfolio managers to weigh moving money into more attractive fixed-income securities at the expense of equities.
 The stock market had already been spooked by a climb in bond yields earlier in the year, sliding sharply in February..

-Alphabet shares fell {GOOGL.O;-PCTCHNG:2}77 percent, erasing the stock’s year-to-date gains as rising expenses and shrinking margins overshadowed the company’s better-than-expected profit.

-Industrial bellwether Caterpillar tumbled {CAT;-PCTCHNG:2} percent on fears of increasing steel prices, despite the company’s beating earnings estimates due to strong global demand.

-Diversified industrial manufacturer 3M was the biggest drag on the Dow Jones Industrial Average .DJI.
-Shares fell {MMM;-PCTCHNG:2} percent after the company posted in-line profits as lower taxes offset a miss in operating profits and the company lowered its 2018 earnings forecast.
+Diversified industrial manufacturer 3M Co (MMM.N) was the biggest drag on the Dow Jones Industrial Average .DJI.
+Shares fell 6.83 percent after the company posted in-line profits as lower taxes offset a miss in operating profits and the company lowered its 2018 earnings forecast.

 “We’re seeing some of the earnings numbers have come out, and after further review, (investors) realized where all this revenue was coming from,” said Paul Nolte, portfolio manager at Kingsview Asset Management in Chicago.
 “They didn’t see it as recurring or indicative of the core business.